hey-yahei/Quantization.MXNet/README.md

       --use-se              use SE layers or not in resnext. default is false.
       --last-gamma          whether to init gamma of the last BN layer in each bottleneck to 0.
-      --fake-bn             use fake batchnorm or not.
+      --merge-bn            merge batchnorm into convolution or not. (default:
+                            False)
       --weight-bits-width WEIGHT_BITS_WIDTH
                             bits width of weight to quantize into.
       --input-signed INPUT_SIGNED